dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 At this time, the characters guaranteed to be Free Agents are:

-- Pikkon
 - Adult Gohan
 - General Blue
-- Vegito (base form)
-- Tapion
 - General Tao
 - Grandpa Gohan
+- Pikkon
+- Tapion
+- Vegito (base form)

 There are, of course, other characters available as Free Agents, but aren't guaranteed to be such.
 A final list of available Free Agents will be produced each season after the team drop/add window has completed.

 Other available FAs (as of the time this was posted) include the following:

+- Android 19
+- Appule
+- Chi-Chi
+- Cui
 - Frieza Soldier
-- Chiaotzu
 - Nuova Shenron
+- Saiyaman
 - Saiyawoman
+- Super Buu
+- Nappa
 - Yajirobe
-- Saiyaman
-- Cui
-- Chi-Chi
-- Android 19
-- Super Buu -or- Gotenks Buu -or- Gohan Buu
-- Nappa
-- Appule